CSIS-NLU/Open-Science-101/README.md

-# NLU's NASA TOPST Open Science 101
+# NLU's NASA Open Science 101

 NLU is supporting NASA's mission to Transform to Open Science.
 Check out the [NASA TOPS Github](https://github.com/nasa/Transform-to-Open-Science/blob/main/README.md#open-science-101-curriculum).

-## What are the NLU NASA TOPST Open Science Summer Workshops?
+## What are the NLU NASA Open Science Summer Workshops?

 These summer workshops are intended to:
 - Broaden diverse undergraduates’ interest and participation in science.